Koko Taylor: Life and career

 Taylor became better known by touring in the United States in the late 1960s and early 1970s, and she became accessible to a wider record-buying public when she signed a recording contract with Alligator Records in 1975.
 She recorded nine albums for Alligator, eight of which were nominated for Grammy awards, and came to dominate ranks of female blues singers, winning twenty-nine W. C. Handy/Blues Music Awards.

 She survived a near-fatal car crash in 1989.
 In the 1990s, she appeared in the films Blues Brothers 2000 and Wild at Heart.
 She opened a blues club on Division Street in Chicago in 1994, which relocated to Wabash Avenue, in Chicago's South Loop, in 2000 (the club later closed).

 In 2003, she appeared as a guest with Taj Mahal in an episode of the television series Arthur.
 In 2009, she performed with Umphrey's McGee at the band's New Year's Eve concert at the Auditorium Theater, in Chicago.

-Taylor influenced Bonnie Raitt, Shemekia Copeland, Janis Joplin, Shannon Curfman, and Susan Tedeschi.
+Bonnie Raitt, Shemekia Copeland, Janis Joplin, Shannon Curfman, and Susan Tedeschi cite Taylor as an influence on their styles.

-In her later years, she performed over 70 concerts a year and resided just south of Chicago, in Country Club Hills, Illinois.
+In her later years, Taylor performed over 70 concerts a year and resided just south of Chicago, in Country Club Hills, Illinois.

 Taylor's final performance was at the Blues Music Awards, on May 7, 2009.
 She suffered complications from surgery for gastrointestinal bleeding on May 19 and died on June 3.
 Taylor was survived by her daughter, two grandchildren, and three great-grandchildren.